PhilipYip1988/vmware-workstation-installation-guide/windows-81-guest/readme.md

 VMware does not support direct passthrough of PCI or PCIe cards to a guest virtual machine.
 Additionally, there are no USB adapters that replicate the functionality of PCI/PCIe expansion cards.

-## Activation Popup
+## Activation

 Microsoft have closed down Windows 8.1 Activation Servers, so Windows 8.1 cannot be activated.
 A watermark displays to the bottom right and some personalisation settings cannot be used.
+Otherwise the Windows 8.1 VM is fully usable:

 Return to [VMware Installation Guide](../readme.md).